OntimizeWeb/docs/_o_components/35-o-table.component.md

 <!-- </div> -->

 {:start="2"}
-2. As you can see, in the next case we have applied `multiline=yes` and  `auto-adjust="yes"`, the result would be the following..
+2. As you can see, in the next case we have applied `multiline=yes` and  `auto-adjust="yes"`, the result would be the following.

 ![Table width autoadjust]({{ "/images/components/tabla/table_autoadjust-with-multiline.PNG" | absolute_url }}){: .comp-example-img}